 It’s time we stop and ask ourselves … is it worth risking the lives of marine species, the health of the oceans and our own future in the name of convenience?
 While efforts are being made to remove debris from the oceans, improve recycling systems and innovate barriers to prevent plastic from getting into waterways, we can all play a role in cutting down on the amount of plastic pollution that finds its way into the ocean.
 By taking steps to minimize everyday plastics in our lives, we can crush plastic at the source and give marine life a fighting chance.

-With this in mind, we are excited to announce the launch of One Green Planet’s #CrushPlastic initiative!
+With this in mind, we are excited to announce the launch of One Green Planet’s #CrushPlastic campaign!
 We’ve developed a series of stunning images designed to make the connection between the plastic products we use every day and the marine animals that are impacted.
 We’ve also amassed an archive of articles that cover everything from the facts on how plastic is changing our marine ecosystem to useful tips and tricks to cut personal plastic use.